 A page dedicated to electromechanical telephone switching technologies including a magical little switch designed by a Funeral director that gave us user dialling.

-In operation, a uniselector would count the number of dialling pulses from the incoming line and step the contacts in a rotary manner that number of steps.
+In operation, a uniselector would count the number of dialing pulses from the incoming line and step the contacts in a rotary manner that number of steps.
 The calling party is then connected to one of ten possible destination lines.
-Obviously the system is quite limited in terms of number of extensions however it is possible to expand it by cascading multiple relays of this type (multiple meaning an enormous number would be required for even a small exchange employing, say, five-digit phone numbers.
+Obviously the system is quite limited in terms of number of extensions however it is possible to expand it by cascading multiple switches of this type (multiple meaning an enormous number would be required for even a small exchange employing, say, five-digit phone numbers.

 Two-axis (Strowger) Switches

 In operation, switches were housed in cans and mounted on racks.
-The actual motion of the switch is in two axes: the relay can step in an up/down direction (or rather up and ‘reset to home’ position) as well as in a rotary direction like the uniselector above.
+The actual motion of the switch is in two axes: the switch can step in an up/down direction (or rather up and ‘reset to home’ position) as well as in a rotary direction like the uniselector above.

 Switching Mechanism (Trunking)

 Although one would never connect a dial directly to a connector, the diagram above (from the 1950’s guide “Electrical Principles of Telephony”, Bulletin 800, produced by Automatic Electric, a subsidiary of General Telephone and Electronics) describes quite well how a Strowger switch operates.
 Upon lifting the receiver, the subscriber’s telephone closes the line circuit and pulls the pulsing relay in.
 In turn, the holding relay and the sequence relays also operate.
 Let us now assume the caller dials “3-4”.
 The first number, 3, generates three quick pulses on the pulsing relay (a fast-acting relay).
-ALthough this breaks the circuit to the holding relay, that relay has a copper sleeve on the heel which causes it to hold down for about one-third of a second so during the pulse train it stays pulled-in.
+Although this breaks the circuit to the holding relay, that relay has a copper sleeve on the heel which causes it to hold down for about one-third of a second so during the pulse train it stays pulled-in.
 Each time the pulsing relay operates pulses are sent through the holding and sequence relay contacts to the vertical magnets causing the strowger switch to step upwards three pulses to the third bank-contact level.
 The sequence relay also features a copper collar and so stays pulled-in during the pulse stream.

 After the stream of three pulses is complete, the holding relay stays pulled-in however current is no longer supplied to the sequence relay and so after a short time interval, the sequence relay releases.
 Now, the user dials “4”.
 Pulses are now routed from the pulsing relay through the holding relay but this time the sequence relay is released and so pulses are fed to the rotary magnet causing the wiper to rotate across the contacts by four steps.
 Line 34 is now selected by the Strowger switch.
 When the caller releases the line the line circuit is opened and the holding relay releases.
 With the release magnet now operated the shaft rotates (via a spring at the top of the shaft) to the home position and the wiper falls by gravity to the lowest position.

-Selectors would feature another slow-to-release sequence relay to detect the end of a digit dialled and route the pulse stream to the next selector in the chain.
+Selectors would feature another slow-to-release sequence relay to detect the end of a digit dialed and route the pulse stream to the next selector in the chain.
 Routing of the digits between the two axes then, and in a system between two sucessive relays, requires time-delay relays (as illustrated above).
 For use in telephone system, developed long before the days of semiconductors, ingeniously-simple relays were developed which featured copper collars which built-up currents (acting like a low-impedance secondary winding of a transformer) and delayed action of the relay, either slow-to-release or slow-to-act.
 Such a relay is illustrated right.

 Relays may act as slow operating or slow releasing.
 Where a copper collar is mounted on the armature end of a relay – application of a current to the relay coil causes the copper collar to build-up a field opposite to that of the coil.
 This field gradually dies-away and eventually the relay pulls-in (after a delay).
 Where a copper collar is mounted at the heel of the relay, when current is removed it produces a field in the same direction as the original coil did – it eventually dies-away but in doing so holds the relay closed longer than normal.
 A slow releasing relay is located on the top of my switch.

 The three electromagnetic coils are evident in the photo as well as the two ratchet mechanisms (one rotary, the other linear for the ‘step-up’ motion).
-Impulses on the ‘up’ coil cause a pawl in the relay to push upwards on the ratchet moving the shaft (with external contacts) upwards.
+Impulses on the ‘up’ coil cause a pawl in the switch to push upwards on the ratchet moving the shaft (with external contacts) upwards.

 A similar motion causes another pawl to ratchet the shaft in a rotating motion.
 When energized, the reset coil releases both ratchet mechanisms allowing the shaft to rotate to the ‘home’ position (via a spring) and drop below the lowest contact deck.

-An animation of a relay stepping in the ‘up’ direction.
+An animation of a switch stepping in the ‘up’ direction.
 In this case electrical pulses were applied to the ‘step-up’ coil only.
 Only ten steps are possible in this direction – if this is a selector, each pulse corresponds to a digit dialed.

-…and back to the trunking system, what happens is a selector relay rotates full-circle and still can’t find a free trunk line to connect it to the next selector in the chain??
+…and back to the trunking system, what happens is a selector switch rotates full-circle and still can’t find a free trunk line to connect it to the next selector in the chain??
 After stepping beyond the contacts a protrusion on the shaft closes another set of contacts which then connects a ‘busy trunk’ signal generator to the calling line to indicate all trunks are busy (this is different from a normal ‘busy’ tone).

 I was told switches of this type required a good bit of maintenance about twice a year including alignment of various switch contacts, adjustment of the relays (delay time could be set by adjusting slugs on the relay), and lubrication of all moving parts.
 It surprises me, personally, that the telephone network was so reliable given the mechanical complexities involved but simple electromechanical solutions such as the delay relay solve what would otherwise have been a complex problem.

-My thanks to Bryan Turner (who taught TECH1271 at Niagara) for obtaining this relay for me and for a few enlightening discussions of the ‘good old days’ of telephone switching (‘Good Old’ meaning loud and noisy … see the links above for a sound clip of one operating).
+My thanks to Bryan Turner (who taught TECH1271 at Niagara) for obtaining this switch for me and for a few enlightening discussions of the ‘good old days’ of telephone switching (‘Good Old’ meaning loud and noisy … see the links above for a sound clip of one operating).
 Thanks, as well, to Mike Atkins: retired from the telephone industry, he has provided a wealth of first-hand knowledge about Strowger systems.
 Mike kindly sent me several books on the telco system which describe the operation of these switches as well as many details of the system such as signalling.